martinjankov/sergio-test-upwork/README.md

-# WordPress Boilerplate Plugin
+# Sergio Upwork Test

-This plugin is a starter boiler plugin to help you start with creating your own WordPress Plugin.
+This is a test plugin

 ## How to use it